 The landfill also produces wood chip mulch, which is also $0.50 per five gallons (please take your own container).
 At the landfill, wood chip mulch is $10 per ton with a $2 minimum.
 At the landfill, staff can load your truck or trailer with an endloader; if you want smaller amounts, please bring a container and a shovel to load yourself.

 Iowa Valley Habitat for Humanity’s ReStore is a reuse and resale venue for building materials.
-Visit the ReStore website for more information and current hours for donations and sales at http://www.iowacityrestore.com/ or call 319-338-5687.
+Visit ReStore's website for more information and current hours for donations and sales or call 319-338-5687.

 Salvage Barn, a program of the Iowa City Friends of Historic Preservation, is a resale venue for historically significant building materials.
-Visit the Salvage Barn website for more information and current donation/sales hours at http://www.salvagebarn.org/.
+Visit the Salvage Barn's website for more information and current donation/sales hours.

-If you have questions about the East Side Recycling Center, contact Recycling Coordinator Jennifer Jordan.
+If you have questions about the East Side Recycling Center, contact Recycling Coordinator, Jane Wilch.

 HOUSEHOLD HAZARDOUS WASTE collection event